terra-money/docs/docs/dev/README.md

 2. **Luna**, the native staking asset that entitles the staking delegator to mining rewards (including exchange rate ballot rewards) if bonded to an active validator.
 Luna is also is necessary for making governance proposals and collateralizing the Terra economy.

-Both Terra (of all denominations) and Luna tokens are divisible up to microunits ($\times 10^{-6}$).
+Both Terra (of all denominations) and Luna tokens are divisible up to micro-units ($\times 10^{-6}$).
 The micro-unit is considered the atomic unit of tokens, and cannot be further divided.
 Below is a list of several denominations that are recognized by the protocol at the time of writing:

 | Denomination | Micro-Unit | Code    | Value         |
 | :----------- | :--------- | :------ | :------------ |